Everyone loves the holiday season right?! It's all fun and giving and gratitude isn't it?

 If every event seems centered on candy canes and gingerbread, try to change the focus.
 Switch from a cookie exchange to an ornament exchange.
 If your friends want to meet for hot chocolate, suggest a walk instead.

 Or if you want a treat, go with a high-quality dark chocolate instead of something high in carbs but low in nutrients.

 When it comes to making your own daily meals, avoid the “white stuff.”
 That means white sugar, sugar substitutes, flour, and gluten should be exchanged for high fiber, nutrient-packed alternatives like dates and quinoa.

-One of the best way to feel full longer is by adding Fiber Love into your daily routine.
-Dr. Sara developed her fiber to mix perfectly into shakes or smoothies so you get all the benefits without any weird flavor or grainy texture.
+One of the best way to feel full longer is by adding Daily Fiber or Fiber Love into your daily routine.
+We developed this fiber to mix perfectly into shakes or smoothies so you get all the benefits without any weird flavor or grainy texture.

 5. Navigate Holiday Parties Like a Pro

 Protip...don’t go hungry.
 Filling up on healthy food before a party will help you only eat the things you really want - instead of gorging on everything.

 If you’re short on time, you don’t have to sacrifice nutrition.
 Instead, use a high-quality protein shake to provide your body with both satiety, essential vitamins and minerals.
 Shakes are ideal as a meal replacement, or as a quick meal on the go and can help you manage overeating during the holidays.